 This species of ant makes its nests in hollow logs and stumps or under stones.

-These types of ants in Pennsylvania colonies can range from a few dozen ants to hundreds of ants.
+These ants in Pennsylvania colonies can range from a few dozen to hundreds of ants.

-They are also known to inhabit human homes, occasionally making them a nuisance pest.
+They also inhabit human homes, occasionally making them a nuisance pest.

 Fortunately, spine-waisted ants are not aggressive and rarely sting humans; if you encounter a spine-waisted ant infestation, there are several ways to get rid of them.